scorixear/discord.ts-architecture/README.md

 ```
 **Yes this is a lot**.
 But this is everything done.
 There is no more configuration needed.
 - Your commands are already pushed to the Guilds
-- Your Interactions are already handled
+- Your interactions are already handled
 - Exceptions are catched and logged
 - You have automatic reply deferring if the interaction takes too long

 ### Creating custom commands
-A custom command is represented asa derrived class from CommandInteractionModel and could look like this (for a ping command).
+A custom command is represented as a derrived class from CommandInteractionModel and could look like this (for a ping command).

 ```ts
 import { CommandInteractionModel, MessageHandler} from 'discord.ts-architecture'